jameslairdsmith/gs/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-Recurring calendar events are very common in everyday life.
-When they occur in regular or quasi-regular patterns they are called ‘schedules’.
-Schedules take many forms.
-While some are straightforward, others are complex and therefore difficult to conceptualise, use, and program with.
+A schedule is a set of calendar events recurring in a pattern.

-`scheduler` is an R package the goal of which is to make working with these schedules a little easier.
-It does this by providing a set of simple to understand functions and a flexible framework for combining them.
-Together these allow users to compose more complex schedules from simple and intutive buildings blocks.
+`scheduler` is an R package for working with schedules.

+Schedules can be frustrating to create, especially when the pattern of events is irregular. `scheduler` overcomes this by providing a set of simple to understand functions for making schedules along with functions for combining them into more complex ones.

+The `scheduler` grammar is both flexible and declarative.
+The flexibility allows users to compose arbitrarily complex schedules from simple and intuitive buildings blocks.
+Because the grammar is declarative, the user need not concearn themselves with the details of how a particular schedule is created, rather they can specify the rules of a schedule and allow `scheduler` to implement it for them.

 ## Installation